oliverturner/portify/docs/background.md

 <!-- screenshot -->

-Some purists claim that this isn't "true" TS, but my favourite rebuttal comes from Bloomberg's [Rob Palmer](https://twitter.com/robpalmer2/status/1362684227876253697):
+Sometimes I get pushback from people claiming claim that this isn't "true" TS.
+This is when I like to share [Rob Palmer's](https://twitter.com/robpalmer2/status/1362684227876253697) _excellent_ rebuttal:

 > Personally I try to avoid conflating [adoption of TS with transpilation].
 >